HomeNews & InfoFan FictionMessage BoardLinksEmail

 Sam waved her hand.
 "Oh, nothing, really," she claimed, but her blush gave her away.
 Seeing the way Janet was looking at her, she suspected that the doctor would pester her until she confessed her thoughts.
 "Daniel went jogging yesterday morning.
 I didn't know that he'd gotten into that.
 Anyway, he was just coming in when I came out of the bathroom, and I guess he didn't see me.
 He took off his top right there in the living room, and, well. . . ."
 Sam's blush heightened.
 "He's, um, developed some pretty good muscle definition these past few years.
 I, uh, kind of noticed."

-Janet grinned.
+Janet smiled.
 "You and my entire nursing staff, Sam.
 Daniel's always been their favorite, but, since he really started hitting the weights, they almost fight each other for the privilege of treating him.
 And when it comes time for his sponge bath, it just about turns into a civil war.
 I usually have to specifically assign someone to the duty to avoid problems."

 "Occasionally," Janet admitted.
 "Hey, I'm not immune to his obvious charms either, you know.
 I am of the female gender."